statsig-io/docs/docs/statsig-warehouse-native/guides/best-practices.md

 ### Utilize Metric Level Reloads

 Statsig offers Metric-level reloads; this allows you to add a new metric to an experiment and get its entire history, or restate a single metric after its definition has changed.
-This is signficantly cheaper than a full reload for experiments with many metrics, and is an easy way to check guardrails or analyze follow-up questions post-hoc.
+This is cheaper than a full reload for experiments with many metrics, and is an easy way to check guardrails or analyze follow-up questions post-hoc.

 ### Use Statsig's Macros